djipco/webmidi/README.md

     import WebMidi from 'path/to/webmidi';

+## Insecure Origins

+Starting with version 77, [Chrome deprecates Web MIDI usage on insecure origins](https://www.chromestatus.com/feature/5138066234671104).
+This means that, going forward, the page will need to be hosted on a secure origin (e.g. `https://`, `localhost:` or `file:///`) and the user will need to explicitely authorize usage (no matter if `sysex` is used or not).

 ## Quick Start

 Getting started is easy.
 The first thing to do is to enable **WebMidi.js**.
 To do that, you call